TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-performanceandqueryexecution-queryperformanceandtimeouts.md

 If you are facing issues due to Tempdb being full, and are not able to resolve it, you can do a failover to clear tempdb.
 Failover changes the node of a database and moves it to a new node, it is recommended that you do not have any active workload running if you are doing a failover.

-[Failover Rest API](https://docs.microsoft.com/rest/api/sql/databases(failover)) can be used to easily failover your Azure SQL database to a new node.
+[Failover Rest API](https://docs.microsoft.com/en-us/rest/api/sql/databases(failover)/failover) can be used to easily failover your Azure SQL database to a new node.

 ## **Recommended Steps**

 * Poor performance in Azure SQL DB is most often either related to excessive CPU utilization or a query waiting on a resource.
 To resolve either of these issues, review [Monitoring and performance tuning](https://docs.microsoft.com/azure/sql-database/sql-database-monitor-tune-overview?WT.mc_id=pid:13491:sid:32630450/).
 * Another very common reason for poor performance is the lack of maintenance tasks to keep statistics up to date and preventing index fragmentation.
-You can use the[How to maintain Azure SQL Indexes and Statistics] (https://techcommunity.microsoft.com/t5/Azure-Database-Support-Blog/How-to-maintain-Azure-SQL-Indexes-and-Statistics/ba-p/368787) solution to prevent this from happening.
+You can use the[How to maintain Azure SQL Indexes and Statistics](https://techcommunity.microsoft.com/t5/Azure-Database-Support-Blog/How-to-maintain-Azure-SQL-Indexes-and-Statistics/ba-p/368787/) solution to prevent this from happening.